-Revisiting Early Latin American Experience
+Revisiting Early Latin American Experience: Implications of Institutional Bottlenecks

-- Early Latin American institutions example of extractive economic and political institutions. - In line with the logic of these extractive institutions, early on productivity in Latin America and the Caribbean is high, though unequal it is committed. - The break comes with another critical juncture: Industrial Revolution. - Different responses in the North and the South. - Why?
-New opportunities, particularly conducive to fear of creative destruction - In the United States and Britain, industrialization spearheaded by new individuals and groups-not the existing elites.
+- Early Latin American institutions example of extractive economic and political institutions. - In line with the logic of these extractive institutions, early on productivity in Latin America and the Caribbean is high, though unequally distributed. - The break comes with another critical juncture: Industrial Revolution. - Different, path dependent responses in the North and the South. - Why?
+New opportunities, particularly conducive to fear of creative destruction. - In the United States and Britain, industrialization spearheaded by new individuals and groups-not the existing elites.
 This type of creative destruction difficult or impossible under extractive political institutions.

-Divergence in Europe
+Divergence in Europe: Institutional Blockage